-There are three principles for classification in this SOC.
-Terms are gathered at the HLGT level by a mix of disease process, etiology, and pathologic groupings (e.g., HLGT Abdominal hernias and other abdominal wall conditions, HLGT Gastrointestinal infections, and HLGT Gastrointestinal ulceration and perforation).
-These HLGTs are subdivided into HLTs by anatomic site or subtypes of the disease process.
-For instance, HLGT Gastrointestinal infections contains HLTs based on anatomic site (anal and rectal, intestinal, esophageal, etc.), but HLGT Gastrointestinal motility and defaecation conditions has HLTs reflecting the disease process (e.g., HLT Gastrointestinal dyskinetic disorders).
-Neoplasm terms are linked to HLGT Benign neoplasms gastrointestinal and to HLGT Malignant and unspecified neoplasms gastrointestinal NEC.
-The remaining HLGTs are based on anatomic site (HLGT Oral soft tissue conditions) with HLTs denoting further anatomic specificity (HLT Cleft lip and cleft palate disorders), disease process (HLT Stomatitis and ulceration), or a combination of both (HLT Oral soft tissue signs and symptoms).
+- There are three principles for classification in this SOC: - Terms are grouped at the HLGT level by a mix of disease process, etiology, and pathologic groupings such as hernias, infections, and ulcerations.
+These HLGTs are subdivided into HLTs by anatomic site or subtypes of the disease process. - Neoplasm terms are grouped into separate HLGTs for benign neoplasms and for malignant and unspecified neoplasms - The remaining HLGTs are based on anatomic site, disease process, or a combination of both

-HLGT Gastrointestinal infections and HLGT Gastrointestinal inflammatory conditions are separate HLGTs in SOC Gastrointestinal disorders.
-In other SOCs, inflammatory and infectious conditions are often within a single HLGT (e.g., HLGT Ocular infections, irritations and inflammations in SOC Eye disorders).
-Pancreatic endocrine disorders are linked primarily to SOC Endocrine disorders.
+- Gastrointestinal infections and gastrointestinal inflammatory conditions are in separate HLGTs in SOC Gastrointestinal disorders.
+In other SOCs, inflammatory and infectious conditions are often within a single HLGT. - Pancreatic endocrine disorders are linked primarily to SOC Endocrine disorders.
 Pancreatic exocrine disorders are linked primarily to SOC Gastrointestinal disorders.
-If the term does not distinguish between endocrine and exocrine, then the primary link defaults to SOC Gastrointestinal disorders (e.g., PT Pancreatic disorder).
+If the term does not distinguish between endocrine and exocrine, then the primary link defaults to SOC Gastrointestinal disorders.